 Here is a food history that tells its own story in the ingredients and spices used and offered to guests as they sample the wonderful aromas and tastes of royal kitchens and local specialties.

 Rajasthani food is the cuisine of North-West India’s mountainous Rajasthan area.
 It was influenced by both the residents’ warlike habits and the scarcity of ingredients in this dry location.
 It boasts delectable dishes that will make your mouth water.

-While Ghewar is already known as a global signature dish from Rajasthan, there’s more to Rajasthan food than this delicious crispy and porous, traditional sweet associated with Rajasthan Festivals.
-For the uninitiated foodie, Ghewar is a disc-shaped, handmade sweet cake with flour and soaked in sugar syrup
+While Ghewar is already known as a global signature dish from Rajasthan, there’s more to Rajasthani food than this delicious crispy and porous, traditional sweet associated with Rajasthan Festivals.
+For the uninitiated foodie, Ghewar is a disc-shaped, handmade sweet cake with flour soaked in sugar syrup.

 Specialties of Rajasthani food

 Here are some delicious Rajasthani dishes and amazing specialties of Rajasthani food for you to try on your trip to Rajasthan.

 It’s a classic Rajasthani food made with Dal, Bati (wheat rolls), and Churma (powdered wheat balls).
 Rajasthanis are known for combining sweet and savoury foods in ways that captivate the senses and delight the palate.
 One such typical combo is a dish of sweet Churma, spicy Dal, and Baati.
 A fantastic companion to Churma is fresh Baatis dunked in scorching hot Dal.